What is the Difference Between Depression and Anxiety?

 When I was in graduate school learning to become a therapist, one of my professors said, “Depression is overwhelming sadness about what has happened, and anxiety is overwhelming worry about what might happen.”
 To this day, I feel that this is an excellent, easy to understand description.
 I use this quote frequently to help my own patients during an initial evaluation.
 It’s not uncommon for a patient to say, “I think I have both!”

 Depression is a medical illness that affects people from all walks of life.
 It is not always clear why it happens for some and not for others.
-There can be issues from the past that were never dealt with, current stressors that feel unmanageable, or possibly a biological reason.
+There can be issues from the past that were never dealt with as well as current stressors that feel unmanageable.
 Most studies show that medication and therapy can help alleviate the symptoms, and increase a person’s ability to move forward successfully with life.

-Anxiety, also a medical illness, may frequently be described as over-worrying – often times about things we have little or no control over.
+Anxiety, also a medical illness, may frequently be described as over-worrying.
+Often times about things we have little or no control over.
 When working with a patient who is struggling with anxiety, as with depression, we must look at past issues and current stressors.
-Quite often, an anxious person will be caught up in “what-if” thinking.
+Anxious people will be caught up in “what-if” thinking.
 I consider “what if” thinking to be one of the biggest indicators of an anxiety disorder.
 If “what-if” thinking becomes unmanageable, daily life can feel like a struggle.
 Unfortunately, some people resort to drugs and alcohol to manage these symptoms.
 This can be true for both depression and anxiety.